Vasefth/CompanyViabilityClassifier/README.md

 This project was developed by a team of students as part of a machine learning coursework.
 Contributions, suggestions, and improvements are welcome.

 ## Authors
-- Ευθυμίου Βασίλειος
+- Efthymiou Vasileios
-- Παπαδόπουλος Νικόλαος
+- Papadopoulos Nikolaos
-- Τζελαλής Γεώργιος
+- Tzelalis Georgios
-- Τσώνη Σταυρούλα
+- Tsoni Stavroula